Vinit2244/Periodic-Table-Program/README.md

 # Periodic Table Program Readme

-I developed this project as my class 12th year end project.
+I developed this as a personal project as my class 12th year end project.

 ## Project Overview